-Jacksonville, FL - One of the most well-known weeks in Northeast Florida is right around the corner.
+Jacksonville, FL — One of the most well-known weeks in Northeast Florida is here: THE PLAYERS.

 The tournament is about more than just golf, with tens of thousands of people coming out every year, and an estimated $151 million economic impact on the region.
 THE PLAYERS also directly contributes millions of dollars to local charities each year.